Formed in 1989 by David Parland and Joakim Sterner, Necrophobic was

 Frozen is the valley of shadows"

-Armageddon" features sections with only bass and drums, underneath the vocals, in more of a Rock style.
-The pace is slower
+weird.
+"Into Armageddon" features sections with only bass and drums, underneath the vocals, in more of a Rock style.
+The pace

-and the overall feeling is different.
-There is still a sort of gloomy feeling here, with brief a brief backing choir that
+is slower and the overall feeling is different.
+There is still a sort of gloomy feeling here, with brief a brief backing choir

-is slightly reminiscent of Viking-era Bathory.
-The speed and intensity pick up, around the middle, soon followed by more melodic
+that is slightly reminiscent of Viking-era Bathory.
+The speed and intensity pick up, around the middle, soon followed by more

-lead solos.
+melodic lead solos.
 The tremolo riff, that was present at the beginning, reappears and teases the listener.
-This definitely could
+This definitely

-melody and consists of thrash riffs mixed with tremolo riffs.
-There seems to be some effect on the vocals that adds an icy
+mournful melody and consists of thrash riffs mixed with tremolo riffs.
+There seems to be some effect on the vocals that adds

-feeling.
+an icy feeling.
 Nonetheless, Tobias sounds like his throat is shredded and this works very well with the vibe of the music.
-The tempo

-of this track switches a few times, but the general mood is kind of low.
-The lyrics also show the first real attempt at incorporating
+The tempo of this track switches a few times, but the general mood is kind of low.
+The lyrics also show the first real attempt

 "I search for the balance of fire and ice